pandammonium/blipper-widget-old/README.txt

 === Blipper Widget ===
 Contributors: pandammonium
 Donate link: http://pandammonium.org/donate/
-Tags: photos,photo,blipfoto,polaroid,widget,polaroid blipfoto,daily photo,photo display,image display,365 project
+Tags: photos,photo,blipfoto,widget,daily photo,photo display,image display,365 project
 Requires at least: 4.3
-Tested up to: 4.3
+Tested up to: 4.5
-Stable tag: 0.0.5
+Stable tag: 0.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Display your latest blip in a widget.
-Requires a Polaroid|Blipfoto account.
+Requires a Blipfoto account.

 == Description ==

-Displays the latest entry on Polaroid|Blipfoto by a given user in a widget on your WordPress website.
-Note: you must have an account with Polaroid|Blipfoto to use this widget.
-If you don't have one, you can [get one for free](https://www.polaroidblipfoto.com/account/signup).
+Displays the latest entry on Blipfoto by a given user in a widget on your WordPress website.
+Note: you must have an account with Blipfoto to use this widget.
+If you don't have one, you can [get one for free](https://www.blipfoto.com/account/signu).

 Currently, Blipper Widget:

-* displays the latest blip (image, title and date) in your Polaroid|Blipfoto account in a widget;
+* displays the latest blip (image, title and date) in your Blipfoto account in a widget;
-* takes you to the corresponding blip on the Polaroid|Blipfoto website if you click on the image or its title and date (optional);
+* takes you to the corresponding blip on the Blipfoto website if you click on the image or its title and date (optional);
-* displays your journal name and a link to your Polaroid|Blipfoto account (optional); and
+* displays your journal name and a link to your Blipfoto account (optional); and
-* displays a link to the Polaroid|Blipfoto website (optional).
+* displays a link to the Blipfoto website (optional).

-The image in the blip is not stored on your server: the widget links to the image on Polaroid|Blipfoto.
+The image in the blip is not stored on your server: the widget links to the image on Blipfoto.

 = View the plugin =